Australia says China’s treatment of writer is ‘unacceptable’

-CANBERRA, Australia (AP) — Australia’s foreign minister on Monday described as “unacceptable” the daily interrogation of a shackled Chinese Australian writer detained in Beijing on suspicion of espionage since January.
+CANBERRA, Australia (AP) — Australia’s foreign minister on Monday described as “unacceptable” the daily interrogation of a shackled Chinese Australian writer detained in Beijing since January on suspicion of espionage.

 Yang Hengjun was taken into custody upon arriving in southern China’s Guangzhou from New York in January with his wife, Yuan Xiaoliang, and his 14-year-old stepdaughter.

 Foreign Minister Marise Payne said she was “very concerned” by reports from Australian officials following their latest monthly consular visit to Yang, who remains in criminal detention.
-Her office did not immediately say when that visit had taken place.
+Her office did not immediately say when the visit took place.

 “His circumstances of detention include increased isolation from the outside world, with restrictions on his communications with family and friends and the resumption of daily interrogation, including while shackled,” Payne said in a statement.
 “This is unacceptable.”

+At a daily briefing in Beijing, Chinese foreign ministry spokeswoman Hua Chunying said an unidentified Chinese national security body would handle Yang’s case “in accordance with law and fully guarantee the various rights of the person involved.”

+“As far as I know, the person you mentioned is now in good condition.
+There’s no so-called integration or torture,” Hua said.

-Australia had made repeated requests to Chinese authorities for an explanation of the charges against the 54-year-old spy novelist, Payne said.
+Australia has made repeated requests to Chinese authorities for an explanation of the charges against the 54-year-old spy novelist, Payne said.

 “We have also made repeated requests for him to be afforded basic standards of justice, procedural fairness and humane treatment, in line with international norms, including access to his lawyers and to his family, both of which continue to be denied to him,” Payne said.
 “This has not led to any substantive changes in his treatment.”